ahrjarrett/tictactoe-clojure/README.md

 # tictactoe-clojure

-A command-line version of tic-tac-toe implemented in Clojure.
+A command-line tic-tac-toe game implemented in Clojure.